francois-le-ko4la/lovelace-entity-progress-card/README.md

   The name displayed on the progress bar.
 If omitted, the entity's friendly name will be used.
   *Example:* `"RGB Color"`

+- **`layout`** *(optional)*:
+  Determines the layout of the elements inside the card.
+You can choose between different layouts based on your visual preferences.
+  *Examples:*
+    `horizontal`: Displays the elements horizontally, with a row layout (by default, the text and progress bar will be displayed side by side).
+    `vertical`: Displays the elements vertically, with a column layout (by default, the text and progress bar will be stacked one below the other).

+    If no specific layout is set, the default layout is `horizontal`.

 - **`icon`** *(optional)*:
   The icon associated with the entity.
 Supports Material Design Icons (MDI).
   *Examples:* `mdi:lightbulb`, `mdi:thermometer`